prabeesh/prabeesh.github.io/content/bonus/advanced-performance-optimization-techniques-for-pyspark-data-pipelines.md

 ## Dynamic Partition Pruning and Predicate Pushdown

 Modern PySpark can automatically optimize queries by pushing down predicates and pruning partitions at runtime.
-This advanced technique builds upon the storage optimization concepts we discussed in our [performance tuning guide](/blog/2023/01/06/performance-tuning-on-apache-spark/), taking them to the next level with automatic optimization.
+This goes beyond the storage advice in the [fundamentals guide](/blog/2023/01/06/performance-tuning-on-apache-spark/) by letting the optimizer handle it for you.

 ### Implementing Dynamic Partition Pruning